kitifulnines/kitiful.MikuVoice/README.md

 # Miku Voice for AlternateVoices
 Adds Hatsune Miku as a voice option for RAYTRAC3R'S AlternateVoices!
-Sounds best with pitch at 1.

 Made using a mix of Miku's V4 English and Japanese voicebanks.
+### How to use?
+In the config for AlternateVoices, just type in "Miku", and your done!
+For the best "miku" voice, simply set your pitch to 1.4.